Russian missile strikes in eastern Ukraine tear through buildings and bury families in rubble

 KYIV, Ukraine (AP) — Russian missiles tore through apartment buildings in eastern Ukraine's Donetsk region, local officials said Thursday, killing at least one person and burying families under rubble as the Kremlin's forces continued to pound the fiercely contested area with long-range weapons.

-Russian military units simultaneously launched six S-300 missiles during the night, according to Ukrainian Internal Affairs Minister Ihor Klymenko.
+Russian military units simultaneously launched six S-300 missiles toward the Donetsk region during the night, according to Ukrainian Internal Affairs Minister Ihor Klymenko.
+Another two were fired separately in the same area, the Ukrainian air force said.

-The missiles struck three Donetsk cities — Pokrovsk, Novohrodivka and Myrnohrad, he said.
+The simultaneous missile strikes hit three Donetsk cities — Pokrovsk, Novohrodivka and Myrnohrad, Klymenko said.
 The cities lie 25-40 kilometers (15-25 miles) from the front line.

+The battlefield has seen few major changes in recent months.
+A Ukrainian counteroffensive that started in June dented deep Russian defenses in some areas but has failed to change the complexion of the 22-month war.

+Moscow has held firm in most of the areas it occupies while using the long-range weapons to inflict damage on Ukraine, including civilian areas.

 Emergency workers pulled the body of a 62-year-old man from the wreckage of a destroyed multi-story building in Novohrodivka.
 Four more people may be under the rubble, including a child, authorities said.